 Compliance complexities multiply because US taxation geographies are further divided within states, and some US cities have significant taxing powers.
 A non-US entity doing business in Kentucky or Ohio may be subject to dozens of individual city returns since many cities in those states impose separate income tax filing obligations.
 Further, these local income taxes often are imposed on pass-through entities, such as partnerships, in addition to corporations.

 In addition, cities may impose local-level sales and use taxes.
 Administratively, the sales taxes usually are collected by and remitted to the state, and then allocated to the localities.
 Generally, the rules for the localities are modeled after the rules for the states, but this is not always the case.
 The rules can vary from jurisdiction to jurisdiction.
 Overall, there are thousands of indirect taxing jurisdictions in the United States.
 Any non-US company doing business in the United States should be aware of all the various indirect taxes that may be imposed.

 From a US state and local tax perspective, there are two main methods for incentivizing business: statutory credits and discretionary incentives.

-Statutory credits typically are offered to all qualifying companies within a jurisdiction and can, in certain circumstances, be claimed retroactively.
+Statutory credits typically are offered to all qualifying companies within a jurisdiction and, in certain circumstances, can be claimed retroactively.
 Discretionary incentives, on the other hand, typically must be negotiated between the taxpayer and the state and local governing bodies or economic development groups prior to commencement of the project.